 Sperm can live up to 5 to 6 days in a woman’s reproductive tract.
 That means that you can have unprotected sex 6 days before you expect to ovulate and then become pregnant.
 Yikes!
 That sounds a bit scary, but really, it’s not.

-In fact, if you’re a women using Fertility Awareness Method (FAM), you can dial this in so that you know when to avoid intercourse or use a barrier method like a condom.
+If you’re a women using Fertility Awareness Method (FAM), you can dial this in so that you know when to avoid intercourse or use a barrier method like a condom.
 And these days, Femtech devices make it so much easier to know your cycle and avoid pregnancy naturally.
 Daysy is one fertility monitor that can help you do this.
 You can read more about it here.

 Can you get pregnant on your period?